Why is it important to avoid leading questions when interviewing a witness?

 Prepare for the Police Report Writing Exam with flashcards, multiple-choice questions, and detailed explanations.
 Ensure your readiness for the test with our comprehensive resources.

-Avoiding leading questions when interviewing a witness is crucial because leading questions can distort the witness's recall of events.
-Leading questions suggest a particular answer or contain information that the interviewer wants the witness to confirm, which can create bias in the witness's responses.
-This distortion may lead to inaccuracies in their account, compromising the integrity of the evidence gathered during the investigation.
+Avoiding leading questions when interviewing a witness is crucial because leading questions can significantly distort the witness's recall of events.
+When a question suggests a particular answer or contains information that the witness may not have originally considered, it can influence their memory and potentially alter the accuracy of their testimony.
+This distortion can lead to unreliable information, which is detrimental to the investigation and can impact the integrity of the legal process.

 Subscribe